Rathnadarve, Ring-Barrow, Glenballythomas, Co. Roscommon.

 For more sites in Co.
 Roscommon, click here.

-Looking from the central mound to the outer bank.
+Looking from the centre to the outer bank.

 As with all the other nearby sites Rath Cruachan is visible.